-Several recent works by Gordon Hamilton subvert expectations of the orchestra.
-He conducted his 2015 beatbox concerto 'Thum Prints' at the 2016 BBC Proms AU with beatbox superstar Tom Thum.
-His 2014 work for QSO 'Ghosts in the Orchestra' places a choir among the orchestral players, prompting them with sung instructions.
-He also collaborated with turntablist Sampology on 'Natural Selections' for orchestra and turntables.
-In his '482 Variations on a Very Short Theme' a brief Beatles recording plays; the orchestra latches onto three notes, spinning them out into 482 (extremely short!) micro variations.
-In 'Action Hero' (commissioned by the West German Funkhausorchester) an Arnold Schwarzenegger speech plays through a speaker while the orchestra plays along.
-In 2018 he will present a new orchestral collaborations with rapper-poet Luka Lesson and hip-hop duo Horrorshow at QSO WAVE Festival.
+As a composer, recent works by Gordon Hamilton subvert expectations of the orchestra by introducing foreign elements.
+He conducted his 2015 concerto for beatboxer and orchestra 'Thum Prints' at the 2016 BBC Proms AU with star beatboxer Tom Thum – a work which has since been taken up by numerous orchestras world-wide.
+Recently Gordon traveled to Antarctica to compose ‘Far South’, a symphony – to be premiered jointly by Tasmanian & Melbourne Symphony Orchestras and the London Mozart Players – in which field recordings of ice, ocean and whales interact with the orchestra.
+His 2014 work 'Ghosts in the Orchestra' places a choir among the orchestral players, prompting them with sung instructions.
+In his '482 Variations on a Very Short Theme' (2016) a brief Beatles recording plays; the orchestra latches onto three notes, spinning them out into 482 (ultra short!) micro variations.
+In 'Action Hero' (commissioned by WDR Funkhausorchester Cologne) a Schwarzenegger speech plays through a speaker while the orchestra joins in.
+In 2018 he won accolades for 'Macquarie', an orchestral-hiphop collaboration with rapper-poet Luka Lesson which interrogates the legacy of the famous Scottish Major General Lachlan Macquarie.

-Having freelanced for five years in Germany, Gordon was appointed as Artistic Director of The Australian Voices in 2009.
+Also known for his work as a choral conductor and composer, Gordon took over in 2009 as Artistic Director of one of Australia’s foremost vocal ensembles, The Australian Voices (TAV).
+Gordon has led TAV in its mission of commissioning innovative music by Australian composers.
 Of their 2013 concert in New York City, the New York Times wrote "... it was as if the gates of heaven had opened."
 They have released albums with Warner Classics (2013) and ABC Classics (2016) as well as a songbook with Edition Peters (2013).
-Gordon's choral opera MOON (2011) toured Australia, Germany and to the Edinburgh Fringe and was named by The Herald Scotland as “one of the outstanding musical surprises of Fringe 2012.”
-In 2014 they made international headlines with the commission and subsequent video of Rob Davidson's 'Not Now, Not Ever!' – a musicalisation of former PM Julia Gillard’s oft-quoted ‘misogyny’ speech.
+Gordon's choral opera 'MOON' (2011) toured with TAV to Australia, Germany and to the Edinburgh Fringe and was named by The Herald Scotland as “one of the outstanding musical surprises of Fringe 2012.”
+In 2014 TAV made international headlines with their set of videos of musicalisations by composer Rob Davidson of political speeches, including 'Not Now, Not Ever!' – based on former PM Julia Gillard’s oft-quoted ‘misogyny’ speech.

-Originally from Newcastle, Gordon studied at the University of Newcastle (2000-4) under esteemed composer Nigel Butterley.
+Originally from Newcastle, Gordon studied at the University of Newcastle Conservatorium (2000-4) under esteemed composer Nigel Butterley.
 He is a represented composer at the Australian Music Centre.

-Several recent compositions by Gordon Hamilton subvert expectations of the orchestra, including 'Thum Prints' (for beatboxer and orchestra, 2015) and '482 Variations on a Very Short Theme' (2016).
-His 'Action Hero' (2016) pairs the recorded voice of Arnold Schwarzenegger with orchestra and was premiered by WDR Funkhausorchester, Cologne.
+As a composer, several recent works by Gordon Hamilton subvert expectations of the orchestra, including 'Thum Prints' (for beatboxer Tom Thum and orchestra, 2015) and '482 Variations on a Very Short Theme' (2016).
+His 'Action Hero' (2016) pairs the recorded voice of Arnold Schwarzenegger with orchestra.
+In December 2018 he traveled to Antarctica to compose a symphony.

 Download hi-res press shots here.